Use Card on File with Square Invoices

 Invoices within a recurring series will be automatically sent to your customer at 10:00 (in your time zone) on the date(s) you have configured.
 You’ll receive a notification email once the invoice is paid, and funds will be deposited to your linked bank account following your deposit schedule.

-Note: If the Card on File is changed and the customer has a recurring invoice, you will need to edit that invoice series to ensure the right card is being charged.
-The card on file will be charged on the due date or each recurring invoice.
-If the Card on File is past its expiry or fails for another reason, a new invoice will be sent allowing the customer to enter new card information, as well as save the new card information for future invoices.
+Keep in mind, if the card on file is changed and the customer has a recurring invoice, you will need to edit that invoice series to ensure that the right card is being charged.
+The card on file will be charged on the due date for each recurring invoice.
+If the card on file is past its expiry or fails for another reason, a new invoice will be sent allowing the customer to enter new card information, as well as save the new card information for future invoices.